Skip to main content

 Warm up for Cold Calls

-By July 2, 2017September 16th, 2022No Comments
+By July 2, 2017August 9th, 2024No Comments

-In just about any company, there are two people who get the most cold calls, and you really have to feel sorry for them.
+In just about any company, there are two people who get the most telemarketing calls, and you really have to feel for them.
 The first is the Head of IT, and the second is the Head of Marketing.
-In addition to the 5-10 cold calls they get every single day from different vendors trying to pitch to them, they also get around 10-20 pitch emails about some new service proposition or product.
+In addition to the 5-10 calls they get every single day from different vendors trying to pitch to them, they also get around 10-20 pitch emails about some new service proposition or product.

 2. Speak at their level